 I wasn’t always a wine drinker.
 In fact, it took a little convincing by my husband before I ventured past the one, safe merlot I was clinging to.
-Stupid me.
+Silly me.
 I should’ve opened up the floodgates to wine years ago.
 Well, now I sound like a lush – at least we got that out of the way.

-Sangria is delicate, refreshing and sweet.
+Sangria is delicate, refreshing, and sweet.
 It’s the perfect afternoon drink and especially lovely for a wine novice that’s not quite used to the dry taste it can sometimes leave behind.
 It is colorful, it is beautiful, it is a party in a glass.
 In other words, it is the unofficial queen of the wine scene.

 This particular recipe was inspired by my love for all things citrus and, of course, mint.
 I could eat mint and basil by the handful, hence the reason they pop up on Minimalist Baker so often.